streetwriters/notesnook/apps/mobile/README.md

 The app codebase is distributed over two primary directories. `native/` and `app/`.

-- `native/`: Includes `android/` and `ios/` folders and everything related to react native core functionality like bundling, development and packaging.
-Any react-native dependency that has native code i.e android & ios folders, is installed here.
+- `native/`: Includes `android/` and `ios/` folders and everything related to react native core functionality like bundling, development, and packaging.
+Any react-native dependency with native code, i.e., android & ios folders, is installed here.

 - `app/`: Includes all the app code other than the native part.
-All JS only dependencies are installed here.
+All JS-only dependencies are installed here.
-  - `components/`: Each component serves a specific purpose in the app UI, for example the `Paragraph` component is used to render paragraphs in the app and a `Header` component is used to render a `header` on all screens.
+  - `components/`: Each component serves a specific purpose in the app UI.
+For example, the `Paragraph` component is used to render paragraphs in the app, and a `Header` component is used to render a `header` on all screens.
-  - `common/`: Features that have integral role in app functionality, for example, notesnook core is initialized here.
+  - `common/`: Features that are integral to the app's functionality.
+For example, the notesnook core is initialized here.
   - `hooks/`: Hooks for different app logic
-  - `navigation/`: Includes app navigation specific code.
+  - `navigation/`: Includes app navigation-specific code.
 Here the app navigation, editor & side menu are rendered side by side in fluid tabs.
   - `screens`: Navigator screens.
-  - `services`: Parts of code that do a specific function, for example, the `sync` service is responsibe for running Sync from anywhere in the app.
+  - `services`: Parts of code that do a specific function.
+For example, the `sync` service runs Sync from anywhere in the app.
   - `stores`: We use `zustand` for global state management in the app.
-There are multiple stores that provide the state for different parts of the app.
+Multiple stores provide the state for different parts of the app.
-  - `utils`: General purpose stuff such as constant values, utility functions etc.
+  - `utils`: General purpose stuff such as constant values, utility functions, etc.

 There are several other folders at the root: